craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Communication.md

   - KPIs reviewed monthly by IT/Security and quarterly by the board
   - Automated monitoring command runs daily/weekly
   - Alerts trigger immediate review and response

+*This section describes the dashboard, alerting, and KPI tracking system.*

 ---